luffy1727/aws-prep/README.md

 - Transform and validate requests and responses
 - Generate SDK and API specifications
 - Cache API responses
+- API owners can set a rate limit of 1,000 requests per second for a specific method in their REST APIs (returns 429 HTTP response when the limit is exceeded)

 ## Day 9 notes:

 #### AWS CloudFront:
 - is CDN
-- Improves erad perf, content is cached at the edge
+- Improves read performance, content is cached at the edge
 - 216 Point of Presence globally
 - DDoS protection, integration with Shield, AWS web application Firewall
 - Can expose external HTTPS and can talk to internal HTTPS backends